jefersonchaves/sfdxgithubactions/README.md

-# sfdxgithubactions
+# SFDX GitHub Actions
-Playground to try-out Sfdx with Github Actions
+Playground to try-out SFDX with Github Actions